Day 5 of Windmills, Waffles and Waterloo

 Destination: Amsterdam

 Shattered after my previous days adventures, I snoozed my alarm and slept much longer than I had intended.
 When I finally emerged from the TentBox, I was sad to realise that Kidde and Ulrich had left for home.
-Also, I needed to get a wiggle on, as I had a few things I really wanted to see during todays trip into the city.
+I had really hoped to exchange details before they left so I was kind of annoyed at myself for sleeping in.
+I needed to get a wiggle on, as I had a few things I really wanted to see during todays trip into the city.

 Stop 1: Amsterdam

 I met Em and Ferris at the station and we checked their bags at the luggage lockers at the front of the station, as they were heading home that day.
-But first we wanted to see a bit of culture, so we made for the Metro.
+It was really straightforward and a great option for anyone who doesn’t want to be lugging bags around.
+We had decided to see a bit of culture before they headed off, so we made for the Metro.
 Getting off at Vijzelgracht, we grabbed some delicious food at Bagelboy, then headed over the road.

 Image of the Rijksmuseum